vjbollavarapu/modulyn-community/apps/substrate/IMPLEMENTATION_STATUS.md

 ## 🤝 Contributing

-This is part of the TidyGen Community Edition.
+This is part of the Modulyn Community Edition.
 Contributions welcome!

 1. Implement remaining pallets
 2. Add comprehensive tests